UX Research

 "If there weren't so many different links in the navigation, I could probably understand where to find that [specific ticket] better."

-The ticket pages were content-heavy and disorganized, creating a complicated and inefficient purchasing experience for fans.
-Key research findings:
+Research revealed gaps in the experience creating a complicated and inefficient purchasing experience for fans.

 / 01 Complicated navigation Users struggled to find the right page for purchasing tickets due to unclear labels and overwhelming dropdown menus.